mucsci-students/2020fa-420-mike/USAGE.md

 	1. Navigate to the directory with the files and have a command prompt ready
 	2. gradle build
 	3. gradle shadowJar
-	4. java -jar ./build/libs/mike-all.jar (for GUI) or java -jar ./build/libs/mike-all.jar (for CLI)
+	4. java -jar ./build/libs/mike-all.jar (for GUI) or java -jar ./build/libs/mike-all.jar cli (for CLI)

 ## Switching between the CLI and GUI